CouncilofLorien/counciloflorien.github.io/docs/cards/R/rank-upon-rank.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > All non-agent Man attacks receive +1 prowess and +1 strikes.
 If Doors of Night is in play, all Giant attacks also receive these bonuses.
 Discard this card when such an affected attack (automatic, hazard creature, or otherwise) is defeated.
-Cannot be duplicated.  "...rank upon rank...passing outwards in an endless stream." ---LotRIV
+Cannot be duplicated. <br>_"...rank upon rank...passing outwards in an endless stream."_ ***---LotRIV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>